An angel teams up with a demon to save his sister from an early death at the hands of a goony drug dealer who is eager to pull a trigger.

-He pulled a lighter from his jean pocket and held it out until Jackie came and got it from him.
+He pulled a lighter from the pocket of his faded denim jeans and held it outward until Jackie came and took it from him.

 Soon after she took her first puffs, another person joined them in the alley.
-A large man, with a shaved head, and a brow line that protruded over his tiny eyes like a neanderthal.
-Despite his intimidating form, both Cody and Jackie looked relieved to be seeing him.
+This man was a large, muscular man, dressed in all black, with a shaved head and a brow line that protruded over his tiny eyes like a neanderthal.
+Despite his intimidating form and aggressive posture, both Cody and Jackie looked relieved at his arrival.

-The man pulled out a small package from the breast pocket of his leather coat and handed it to Cody, saying coldly, “Money by Friday, you understand?”
+The man pulled out a small package from the breast pocket of his leather coat and handed it to Cody, saying coldly and very direct, “Money by Friday, you understand?”

 “Cut us out some,” I heard Cody order.

 I decided it was time for me to intervene.
 I could use my power of influence to wake Jackie from the drugged-out trance she was under.
 But just before I could walk through the concrete wall and into the room, the front door swung open and Cody walked out with his cell phone pressed against his ear and a cigarette dangling from his lips.

 He closed the door behind him and hunched over the railing, looking down into the parking lot.